EddieXu123/Tinder-Bot/README.md

 # TinderBot
-The first of my 10 Bots in 10 days journey, inspired by Jennifer Dewalt's 180 websites in 180 days: https://jenniferdewalt.com/.
+The first of my 5 Bots in 5 days journey, inspired by Jennifer Dewalt's 180 websites in 180 days: https://jenniferdewalt.com/.

-This was also the first bot I ever made, so I consulted Aaron Jack's TinderBot video on YouTube, which helped a lot: https://www.youtube.com/watch?v=6u0OZqrtYac.
-I also really liked the idea of using Selenium and Chromedriver.

 \
 \